x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-1-through-5-1-20-in-exchange-online.md

 - Test your MX record and your ability to send email from your Exchange Online organization by using the **Verify MX Record and Outbound Connector Test** at **Office 365** \> **Mail Flow Configuration** in the Microsoft Remote Connectivity Analyzer.

-For more information, see [Create DNS records at any DNS hosting provider for Office 365](https://docs.microsoft.com/office365/admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider) and [Set up SPF in Office 365 to help prevent spoofing](https://docs.microsoft.com/office365/SecurityCompliance/set-up-spf-in-office-365-to-help-prevent-spoofing).
+For more information, see [Create DNS records at any DNS hosting provider](https://docs.microsoft.com/office365/admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider) and [Set up SPF in Microsoft 365 or Office 365 to help prevent spoofing](https://docs.microsoft.com/office365/SecurityCompliance/set-up-spf-in-office-365-to-help-prevent-spoofing).

 ### Solution 3: Update forwarding rules to remove incorrect email addresses